Beyond the Last Mountain

 Beyond the Last Mountain is a 1976 English-language Pakistani drama film written and directed by Javed Jabbar.
 It was Pakistan's first English language film, which was shown at the 6th International Film Festival of India in New Delhi.
-An Urdu language version, the title "Musafir", was also released.
+An Urdu language version, titled Musafir, was also released.

 Plot

-The story is set in the post-1971 disintegrated Pakistan.
+The story is set in the post-1971 Pakistan following the separation of Bangladesh.
 A young man returns to Karachi from abroad along with his politician father.
 The father gets assassinated, and the young man embarks on a struggle to unveil the murderers.
 During his investigations, he meets four young ladies from the upper-middle class who are willing to help him.